 Historic Garden League volunteers offer tours of six historic gardens in the area of the Custom House Plaza.
 Docents inform visitors of the historical significance of the buildings as well as describing the gardens and the plants.
 These tours are within easy walking distance from the Picket Fence where the tours begin.
 Regularly scheduled tours are offered on a seasonal basis during the months of April to September.
 Special tours for groups can be arranged by appointment throughout the year.

 The Historic Garden League is a nonprofit educational organization.
-Member activities include volunteering to help with the operation of the shops; volunteer gardening where teams of HGL gardeners, including master gardeners, gather on three regularly scheduled mornings a month to work in one or more of the four gardens that HGL is currently helping to maintain; volunteering to lead tours of historic gardens in the area of the Custom House Plaza; volunteering to help with the planning, preparation and implementation of HGL’s annual, or semi-annual fund raising event, “History in Bloom”; and participation in HGL’s quarterly general membership meetings which consist of a brief business agenda followed by an educational program and an optional luncheon; and, assistance with HGL’s outreach efforts to inform the community of the many valuable things that HGL does to support the historic gardens of Monterey.
+Member activities include volunteering to help with the operation of the shops; volunteer gardening where teams of HGL gardeners, including master gardeners, gather on three regularly scheduled mornings a month to work in one or more of the four gardens that HGL is currently helping to maintain; volunteering to lead tours of historic gardens in the area of the Custom House Plaza; volunteering to help with the planning, preparation and implementation of HGL’s annual, or semi-annual fund raising event, “History in Bloom”; and participation in HGL’s board and general members meetings and the less frequent general membership meetings which consist of a brief business agenda followed by an educational program and an optional luncheon; and, assistance with HGL’s outreach efforts to inform the community of the many valuable things that HGL does to support the historic gardens of Monterey.